 ~ CHASE H.Q. ~

-Back in seventh grade, I had a bunch of buddies who were really into the Chase H.Q. arcade game.
+Enamored with the idea of hopping into a cop car and chasing down fleeing fugitives, a bunch of my buddies back in seventh grade were really into the Chase H.Q. arcade game.
 I, on the other hand, wasn't very interested in it and didn't even bother to give it a chance.
 I also failed to purchase the TurboChip rendition when it was released, and I was never in any particular hurry to obtain it, as it seemed to take a lot of heat in reviews.
 Now that I own it, I wish I had acted sooner; and I wonder what the heck is wrong with the people who pan it.

 Maybe those people don't like the gameplay.
 At first, the controls do seem quite loose: your vehicle is prone to slipping and sliding every which way.
 But making wise use of your brakes and turbo boosts can mean all the difference in the world, and once you're in the zone, the action feels great, and the game actually becomes super easy... while remaining a lot of fun.